mp-se/gravitymon/docs/_sources/functionality.rst.txt

   If you want to correct gravity based on beer temperature you can do this in the formula but here is a nice feature that can correct the gravity as a second step making this independent of the formula.

+* **Migration of formula and gyro calibration from iSpindel**

+  If GravityMon is installed over an working ispindel it can migrate calibration formula and gyro settings making the transition smooth.

 * **OTA support from webserver**

   When starting up in configuration mode the device will check for a software update from a webserver.
 This is an easily